-- POS 360 Congressional Politics (3) Analysis of the decision-making structure and process in Congress with a focus upon the organizational constraints on legislative behavior, recruitment of congressional candidates, congressional elections, legislative voting behavior and presidential influence in Congress. - POS 390 Public Budgeting and Finance (3) Study of the public budgetary process, public revenue sources, and financial processes of governmental relations perspective. - POS 410/510 Public Policy Analysis and Program Evaluation (3) Prerequisite: POS 430.
+- POS 355 Politics of the Supreme Court (3) This course focuses on the political forces that shape the Supreme Court's decision-making process.
+Landmark cases will be closely examined and placed in their political, cultural, and historical context.
+In addition, students will examine different theories of adjudication, the selection process, and the Supreme Court's relationship with the other political branches. - POS 360 Congressional Politics (3) Analysis of the decision-making structure and process in Congress with a focus upon the organizational constraints on legislative behavior, recruitment of congressional candidates, congressional elections, legislative voting behavior and presidential influence in Congress. - POS 390 Public Budgeting and Finance (3) Study of the public budgetary process, public revenue sources, and financial processes of governmental relations perspective. - POS 410/510 Public Policy Analysis and Program Evaluation (3) Prerequisite: POS 430.
 Public policy analysis consists of systematically exploring alternatives to defined public policy problems.
 Program evaluation consists of post hoc examination of the process and impact of public policy.
 This course is an introduction to the basic concepts and practice of public policy and program evaluation.
 Students will learn qualitative and quantitative methodological skills used in these processes and employ these skills in research. - POS 420 American Constitutional Law (3) A study of the U.S. Constitution and the impact of the Supreme Court's interpretations of the Constitution: judicial review, governmental powers and rights of citizens, including both civil and criminal rights. - POS 425 Rights and Liberties (3) A study of the Bill or Rights and the impact of the Supreme Court's interpretations on its provisions.
 Subjects include freedoms of religion, freedoms of speech, freedom of the press, the right to keep and bear arms, search and seizure, the right to counsel, cruel and unusual punishment, discrimination, and the right to privacy. - POS 430/530 Public Policy (3) The study of domestic policy making processes and institutions at all levels, taught from an intergovernmental relations perspective. - POS 444 Topics in Political Science (3) Current or special issues in Political Science will be examined.
 The course offers students the opportunity to discuss relevant issues facing society.
 The course may be repeated for credit, by advisement, when no duplication of topics exists. - POS 490 Junior/Senior Research Seminar (3) Prerequisite: Junior standing.
 A study of the techniques and methodology of political science and social sciences research.
 Students will complete a major research project on a topic of their choice and present the results.

 - POS 500 Seminar in Political Science (3) Reading and discussion of selected topics in political science.
 Content and title will vary.
-May be repeated if topic and title are different. - POS 510 Public Policy Analysis and Program Evaluation (3) See POS 410.

-POS 530 Public Policy (3) See POS 430.
+May be repeated if topic and title are different. - POS 510 Public Policy Analysis and Program Evaluation (3) See POS 410. - POS 530 Public Policy (3) See POS 430.